The first defensive lines

-Breendonk was first shelled on 1 October.
+Fortress Breendonk was first shelled on 1 October.
 Since a breach was made by the fall of Sint-Katelijne-Waver and Lier, Breendonk was surrounded along the east side.

-On 1, 6 and 8 October, the Fort of Breendonk received a total of 563 projectiles from Austrian 305 mm mortars, as well as shells fired by artillery that was 8 to 9 km out of range.
+On 1, 6 and 8 October, the Fortress of Breendonk received a total of 563 projectiles from Austrian 305 mm mortars, as well as shells fired by artillery that was 8 to 9 km out of range.

-It is understandable that the survivors were proud of this heroic defence, the memory of which they wanted to keep alive by erecting a bronze plaque to the left of the poterne in 1926.
+It was understandable that the survivors were proud of this heroic defence, the memory of which they wanted to keep alive by erecting a bronze plaque to the left of the poterne in 1926.
 (Secondary gate in a fort or fortress).

 The interwar period

-After the end of the war in 1918, the Belgian army occasionally used the fort to house soldiers.
-In the run-up to a new war, the army determined that the forts in the defensive belt around Antwerp could no longer be adapted to the requirements of modern warfare.
+After the end of the war in 1918, the Belgian army occasionally used the fortress to house soldiers.
+In the run-up to a new war, the army determined that the fortresses in the defensive belt around Antwerp could no longer be adapted to the requirements of modern warfare.
 The army chose Breendonk as the possible location for the king and his Headquarters in case of an invasion of the country.